webinarium/php-dictionary/README.md

 ## Usage

 To create custom dictionary you have to extend `StaticDictionary` class and implement the `all` function, which must return your dictionary as associated array.
+After that you can use [`StaticDictionaryInterface`](https://github.com/arodygin/php-dictionary/blob/master/src/StaticDictionaryInterface.php) interface to work with your dictionary.

 Example dictionary: